Conducting regular pay audits can help you pay your employees fairly. Find out why you might conduct a pay audit and how to do so.

 Determine if the causes are justified or whether you might need to make changes.
 Not all causes are bad.
 In fact, some differences might be justified as long as they are legal and fair.
 For example, let’s say you have two nearly identical employees, but one has more years of experience than the other.
 You could likely justify paying more to the employee with more experience.

-Now that you’ve identified the pay differences and causes, you need to decide what actions you are going to take.
+Now that you’ve identified the pay differences and causes, you need to decide what actions you will take.
 You need to eliminate instances of illegal and unfair pay differences.

 Adjust any wages that need to be changed.
 This might include pay raises, or even pay reductions.
 You might also give bonuses to help make up for pay gaps.
 You may want to explain to employees why you are adjusting their pay so there isn’t any confusion.